 Left Unity’s annual national conference will take place on Saturday 16th June at the Imperial Hotel in London, from 11am to 6pm.
 The following timetable sets out the deadlines for submissions to conference debate.
 The conference will also amend and vote on a draft new constitution, proposed by the National Council (NC).
 All members may attend the conference and observers are welcome.
-Registration will open shortly.
+Registration is open here.

 24th March: Pre-conference discussion period opens

 26th May: Deadline for amendments to motions and to draft constitution

 Deadline for composites

 9th June: Motions and conference timetable published on website